-Meghan Markle's life among Toronto 'royalty'
+Meghan's pageboys and Toronto 'royalty'

-Meghan Markle and her life among Toronto 'royalty'
+The Mulroneys, Meghan Markle and her life among Toronto 'royalty'

-What does Meghan Markle's life in Toronto tell us about the future royal?
+What does Meghan Markle's life in Toronto tell us about the new royal?

 For years, she lived in the Canadian city relatively under the radar.